-When the jointly owned asset is titled Then The customer "or" another person; The customer "or" another.
-The customer's right to sell or otherwise use or dispose of the asset has not been limited and does not result in a transfer The customer "and/or" another person; or with uncompensated value.
+When the jointly owned asset is titled Then The customer "or" another person;The customer "and/or" another The customer's right to sell or otherwise use or dispose of the asset has not been limited and does not result in a transfer person; or with uncompensated value.
 No designation; just multiple names listed.
 NOTE However, it is a transfer when the other person sells, or uses up, the jointly titled resource.
 Customer "and" another person There is a transfer.
 The customer's right to sell or otherwise use or dispose of the asset has been limited because the customer must now get the other owner to agree to the sale, use or disposal of the asset.
 NOTE The transfer occurs when the other person's name is added to the title. -- --------